SHAKOTN/SHAKOTN/README.md

 ### Hello! [■ ͜ʖ■]
 My name is Andrii, currently working as Lead Software Engineer at Holvi.

-I live in Helsinki, Finland
+I live in Espoo, Finland

 **All production coding is done from other GitHub account currently**